 (Stay: Narooma 2 nights)

-Heading south down the Federal Highway from Canberra towards the south coat you will soon turn off towards the rural towns of Bungendore and Braidwood.
+Heading south down the Federal Highway from Canberra towards the south coast you will soon turn off towards the rural towns of Bungendore and Braidwood.
 An hour south of Canberra, Braidwood is always my favorite stop to stretch your legs, walk along the historic streetscape, and taste one of the region’s best pies at the Braidwood Bakery.

 Batemans Bay